Tattoo regret? Don’t fret!

-Ideally, getting a new tattoo means bringing into the world designing a vision of a singular piece of art, or a permanent reminder of an important milestone or person that meant a great deal to the individual having ink needled deep into their skin.
+Getting a new tattoo means bringing into the world designing a vision of a singular piece of art, or a permanent reminder of an important milestone or person that meant a great deal to the individual having ink needled deep into their skin.

 Sometimes, however, that’s not the case at all, and the person sporting a new tribal tattoo or poorly chosen Chinese or Japanese character on their skin has some serious regrets.

 Recent research suggests up to 75% of people who got a tattoo, whether spur of the moment or long thought out, wish they’d done something different with their time and money.
 Of the 600 people with between one and five tattoos, almost most three out of them four regret at least one piece of skin art.
 Most of the regrettable tattoos are on the person’s upper arms, and a whopping 63% say the tattoo they regret is on the small size, taking up less space than the palm of their hand.
-(Only 2% of respondents regretted getting a tattoo that takes up the entirety of their arm or a piece area even larger than that.)
+(Only 2% of respondents regretted getting a tattoo that takes up the entirety of their arm or an area even larger than that.)

 So, what do you do when you think your ink stinks?